dexpetkovic/zero-one-go/getting-started/README.md

 * [Account](../src/accountapi/account.go) will define Account objects that will be sent or received as JSON payload
 * [Errors](../src/accountapi/errors.go) will define Error objects that will be sent or received as JSON payload

-We will first describe [how to write test cases in details](../writing-tests/README.md) and then build the library components.
+We will first describe [how to write test cases in details](../writing-tests/README.md) and then build the library components based on test cases - Test Driven Development in action!